fcsonline/drill/example/README.md

-# How to play with woodpecker
+# How to play with drill

 Start a HTTP server from `responses` directory: